GurramkondaYaswanth/Corporate-Employee-Welfare-Net-Work/README.md

 3. If you want to change password use Hr email as "Hr@gmail.com" only while signup. password can be your wish

 Employee's accesses:
 1.Employee can login or signup.
-2.For services like work experience, company growth, job vacancy, company events, birthdays and travel, Employee have access to the functionalities like viewing, searching and go backonly
+2.For services like work experience, company growth, job vacancy, company events, birthdays and travel, Employee have access to the functionalities like viewing, searching and go backonly.
 3.for remaining 4 services u have acces to view, search, post, go back and delete your previous posts.
 4. Default login details for employee are Email: "Employee@gmail.com" and password: "Employee@12345".